 The Roll Out Schedule shows the current delivery headlines including how many premises now have access to full fibre broadband as a result of our investment with Gigaclear.
 You can also see information on which villages, in whole or part, have already been served through the project and forthcoming plans, including current estimated build completion timescales which can be subject to change.

-For more information on Gigaclear's plans for Stage 3 please visit the Working with Gigaclear page of the website
+For more information on Gigaclear's plans for Stage 3 please visit the Working with Gigaclear page of the website or the Superfast Northamptonshire page on Gigaclear's website.

 The Better Broadband Voucher Scheme was a UK-wide government subsidy scheme to provide an affordable, basic broadband installation to homes and businesses experiencing the poorest speeds (less than 2Mbps).
 The scheme ran in conjunction with the Government's Building Digital UK (BDUK) from 2015 unit until December 2019.
 It is now closed.